connexta/geospatialdraw/README.md

 ## Geospatial map drawing library

 GeospatialDraw is library of tools for drawing geometric shapes on a map.
 It provides a library of classes, methods, and React hooks for developing a UI for editing geometric shapes, both through on screen forms and via mouse interactions on an interactive map.
-All of these interfaces standardize on *GeometryJSON* (see documentation below) as the format for geometric data.
+All of these interfaces standardize on _GeometryJSON_ (see documentation below) as the format for geometric data.

 For the map interface a suit of classes are provided which create custom interactions in OpenLayers producing a rich user experience for drawing and editing Polygons, Lines, Bounding Boxes, Circles, and Points.
 Additionally support code is provided to develop a menu for drawing these shapes on a map.

 Editing the coordinates of the various geometric shapes is supported in the units of Latitude/Longitude in decimal format, degrees minutes seconds format, and coordinates in UTM, UPS, USNG and MGRS.
-A library of React hooks and functions make the process of developing a UI for editing these coordinates on *GeometryJSON* objects much easier.
+A library of React hooks and functions make the process of developing a UI for editing these coordinates on _GeometryJSON_ objects much easier.

 ## Packages

-Usage `import 'geospatialdraw/bin/...'`

- * `drawing` - Tools for creating drawing interactions for geometric shapes on a map.
+- `drawing` - Tools for creating drawing interactions for geometric shapes on a map.
- * `coordinates` - Boilerplate code for generating UI components for manipulating GeometryJSON in all of the supported coordinate formats.
+- `coordinates` - Boilerplate code for generating UI components for manipulating GeometryJSON in all of the supported coordinate formats.
- * `menu` - Boilerplate code for generating a drawing menu for 'lib/drawing'.
+- `menu` - Boilerplate code for generating a drawing menu for 'lib/drawing'.
- * `renderer` - An OpenLayers GeometryJSON renderer.
+- `renderer` - An OpenLayers GeometryJSON renderer.
- * `shapes` - Methods and type definitions for manipulating and identifying geometric shapes in GeometryJSON.
+- `shapes` - Methods and type definitions for manipulating and identifying geometric shapes in GeometryJSON.
- * `geometry` - Methods and type definitions for manipulating GeometryJSON.
+- `geometry` - Methods and type definitions for manipulating GeometryJSON.

 ## Documentation